How Much Does Professional Teeth Whitening Cost?

 Understanding Different Teeth Whitening Methods and Their Costs

 Whereas, home whitening kits and over-the-counter whitening options are typically less expensive than professional in-office teeth whitening.
 The cost difference mainly exists due to the lesser efficacy of whitening from at-home products.
-These products tend to contain lower concentrations of bleaching agents and do not work as good or fast as in-office teeth whitening.
+These products tend to contain lower concentrations of bleaching agents and do not work as good or as fast as in-office teeth whitening.

 Professional In-Office Teeth Whitening

-Professional in-office teeth whitening can be performed by a dental professional to provide safe, fast, and effective results in comparison to over-the-counter whitening products.
-A dentist will apply a high concentration bleaching gel to the teeth, which can be activated by LED light or laser technology.
-In-office whitening sessions tend to take approximately 60 to 90 minutes to achieve the desired shade of whiteness.
-In one visit, tooth shades can potentially become up to 8 shades lighter.
+Professional in-office teeth whitening typically costs about $300 to $1,000+, with many practices charging around $600 to $1,000 for a single visit, depending on the system, location, and what is included.
+Professional in-office teeth whitening can be performed by a dental professional to provide safe, fast, and effective results compared with over-the-counter whitening products.
+A dentist will apply a high-concentration bleaching gel to the teeth, which can be activated by LED light or laser technology.
+In-office whitening sessions typically take 60 to 90 minutes to achieve the desired shade of whiteness.
+In one visit, tooth shades can potentially become up to 8 shades lighter.[NEW]Dentists often track results with a shade guide, which helps compare your starting tooth color with the post-treatment outcome.

 Procedure and Technology Used

 There are many different types of technology that can be used for professional in-office teeth whitening, including Zoom and laser teeth whitening.
-Philips Zoom in-office whitening uses a hydrogen peroxide based whitening gel and LED light to bleach the teeth over a specific time.
+Philips Zoom in-office whitening uses a hydrogen peroxide-based whitening gel and LED light to bleach the teeth over a specific time.
 Zoom teeth whitening cost is usually around $500 per session.

 Cost Breakdown and Factors